 It also applies to any situation in which the victim is younger than 13 years of age.
 Related charges to rape include:

 - Statutory Rape: Statutory sexual assault is charged when an adult has intercourse with someone under 16 years.
 There is only likely to be a conviction in this case if the prosecution can prove that an act of sexual intercourse has taken place.
-Still, the heavier burden of proof lies on the defense in the case of statutory rape.
+Still, the heavier burden of proof lies on the sex crime defense lawyer in the case of statutory rape.

 Sexual Assault (18 PA.
 CONS.
 STAT. § 3124.1, 3122.1 and 3124.2)